pixu1980/detector-js/README.md

 # detector-js
-v2.0.3
+v2.0.4

 ## Description
 DetectorJS, zero-dependency platform/environment detector written in TypeScript

-Please feel free to ask for modifications, fixes or do a PR to improve Detector behavior or add detection rules
+Please feel free to ask for modifications, fixes or do a PR to improve Detector behaviors or add detection rules

 ## Author
 Emiliano &#39;Pixu&#39; Pisu &lt;pisuemiliano.1980@gmail.com&gt;